 Inner Healing Work 101

-Inner healing work is essentially diving deep into your psychological self – your psyche or mind – for the purpose of exploring what’s there.
-For the purpose of allowing Divine Intelligence to heal what pain might be stored there in your energetic body.
+Psychological inner healing work is essentially diving deep into your psychological self – your psyche or mind – for the purpose of exploring what’s there.
+For the purpose of allowing Divine Intelligence to heal what pain might be stored there in your mental body.
 For the purpose of understanding and experiencing transformation at a deeper level.

 It’s a practice.
 An act.
 In other words, it’s a verb.
 You actually have to take the time to “do” it.